-5 Resume Resolutions
+5 Portfolio and Resume Resolutions

-- Out with the old, in with the new!
 The folks at Design Sojourn recommend that you include your newest and best work in your portfolio, stressing that you can go ahead and take out anything that’s more than 3 years old.
 Hopefully your best work from today far outshines your most awesome work from 3 years ago.
 You should show off what you’re doing today, as that’s going to be the most relevant to potential clients and employers.

-- Put it on a diet.
-Experienced graphic designers can be tempted to put too many pieces into a portfolio while new grads scramble for enough material.
+Experienced Designers can be tempted to put too many pieces into a portfolio while new grads scramble for enough material.
 Potential clients and employers don’t have time to sift through pages and pages of designs, great as they all might be.
 The Rasmussen College graphic design program gives a wide berth of 5-15 pieces, but Design Sojourn says more than 10 can feel overweight, while less than 8 can seem anemic, so aim accordingly.

 Another great resolution is to keep more than one portfolio in play at a time — after all, different clients are looking for different things.
-At the very least, have a print and a digital version of your portfolio(s).
-Creative Bloq recommends setting up a WordPress or Squarespace website to showcase your work and give you the flexibility to adapt to various target audiences.
+At the very least, have a print and digital version of your portfolio.
+Hosting your own website is a great way to start, but if you don't have the skill or time, Creative Bloq recommends setting up a WordPress or Squarespace website to showcase your work and give you the flexibility to adapt to various target audiences.
 Behance is also a favorite of Designers.

 ...of your portfolio!
-So show off the depth and breadth of your work by including a variety of different projects that showcase your best work for a wide variety of clients.
+Show off the depth and breadth of your work by including a variety of different projects that showcase your best work for a wide variety of clients.
 Every piece should stand on its own, highlighting different aspects of your skill and creativity, and if it’s on par with the quality you want to share, definitely include volunteer work, particularly if you’re just starting out and don’t have a lot of professional experience yet.